qunfengdong/DCN/README.md

 | 63     | D063      |
 | 67     | D067      |

+### Test dataset

 * A test dataset with those two files are availabe in test.tar.gz file.
-Please unzip it to view.
+Please unzip it to view and go through the tutorial.

 ```
 $ tar zxvf test.tar.gz
 ```

+1. View the example input file: cdc_first_test.tsv
+2. View the example meta file: disease_code_test.tsv
+3. View the intermediate time table: \<DiseaseA\>.vs.\<DiseasB\>.csv
+4. View the survival curves of significant disease pairs based on Cox-PH regression: \<DiseaseA\>_\<DiseasB\>.png
+5. Click on the index.html to view the result from example data.
+6. View the survival curves of significant disease pairs based on Random Forest survival analysis: \<DiseaseA\>.vs.\<DiseasB\>.RFsurv.png

+* Note: If you re-run the tutorial, all present files will be overwritten.
+If you want to compare your results to the provided example results, please save the files 3-6 in a newly created folder.

 ## Getting started